Kokopelli-Interfaces/kokopelli-vcv/README.md

 4.  *layer* and *add* mode

-    `FRAME` records the input signal into the active layer and when it reaches the loop end, it repeats the process.
+    `Gko` records the input sig into the active layer and when it reaches the loop end, it repeats the process.

     Used for continuously overdubbing a layer.